w3f/Grants-Program/applications/paid.md

 * Attestation and Verifiable credentials through the **DID:PAID** digital signatures of the parties, with the DID Resolver, based on the W3C DID Standard.

-* Signed agreement is stored on chain and off chain and PAID Smart Agreements Protocol workflow is created, compiled and registered.
+* Signed agreement based in ed25519 (native in PolkaDOT) is stored on chain and off chain and PAID Smart Agreements Protocol workflow is created, compiled and registered.

-* On Contract execution, workflow is executed by a follow-up module, which whitelist allowed users.
+* On Contract execution, workflow is executed by a follow-up runtime module develop in Substrate.io, which whitelist allowed users.

-* Contracts calls that are integrated with oracles are called and allows:
+* Contracts calls that are integrated with oracles are called and allows, since runtime module:
     * Applies agreement terms (terms must be classify to numeric, similar to ML Classification).
     * Verify agreement terms subjects (Only supports token price subject in first release).